bockp/Edge-Detection-project/Article-month1.md

 The Sobel Operator, introduced in a presentation at the Standford A.I Project in 1968 by Irwin Sobel[sobel], is the default algorithm implemented in ImageJ for the Find Edges function, and is considered one of the simplest functional Edge Detection algorithms out there.

-It works by using a filter mask to look for local maxima and minima in the first derivative of the image. it uses two masks, one horizontal and one vertical[sobelAlgo](Fig2), these masks are designed to respond maximally to edges in the horizontal and vertical directions, respectively, and also smoothen out the gaussian noise in advance to reduce the noise sensitivity of the algorithm.
+It works by using a filter mask to look for local maxima and minima in the first derivative of the image. it uses two masks, one horizontal and one vertical[sobelAlgo] (Fig2), these masks are designed to respond maximally to edges in the horizontal and vertical directions, respectively, and also smoothen out the gaussian noise in advance to reduce the noise sensitivity of the algorithm.

 ![Fig.2](https://github.com/bockp/Edge-Detection-project/blob/master/filters.png)